 A large amount of research relating to the toxic gas theory has been published in peer-reviewed scientific journals.
 Every step in the fungal generation of toxic gases from infant bedding has been proven.
 Mattress-wrapping for crib death / SIDS prevention is supported by wider research than supported the introduction of various items of orthodox advice (including face-up sleeping).
-For more information about research, click/tap on this link for Statistics.
+For more information about research, click/tap on this link for Research.

 No. The Limerick Committee proved the gas generation on which the toxic gas theory is based.

-Didn't the UK CESDI Study find that three babies in Britain died on polythene-wrapped/polyethlene-wrapped mattresses?
+Didn't the UK CESDI Study find that three babies in Britain died on polythene-wrapped/polyethylene-wrapped mattresses?

 No. There is no evidence that these mattresses were wrapped in polythene/polyethylene.
 For such a claim to be valid, chemical analysis of the plastic was required; however no such analyses were carried out.
 In February 2000 Professor Peter Fleming (an author of the CESDI Study) conceded that the CESDI study had not demonstrated that the mattresses on which the babies died were wrapped in polyethylene.

 The fever which results from infection and which typically follows vaccination results in increased temperature in the baby's crib.
 A rise in temperature of 3 degrees C (5.5 degrees F) in the crib can result in a tenfold increase in the rate of gas generation.